kalisio/kdk/docs/architecture/main-concepts.md

 According to the [Feathers philosophy](https://docs.feathersjs.com/guides/about/philosophy.html) each business operation should be performed through a [service interface](https://docs.feathersjs.com/api/services.html).
 As a consequence, these are are the building blocks at the heart of each KDK application.

-## Organisation model
+## Data model and segregation

-Organisations are the basic elements that permit to create and configure teams (i.e. **groups** of users) and invite others to join and share content.
-Organisations are shared workspaces where users can collaborate using a set of services only available **within the context** of the organisation.
+Each service managing business items is usually related to a database **collection** with an underlying data model formatted as a JSON document.

+> All dates/times in KDK are internally managed as date or [moment](https://momentjs.com) objects and expressed in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).

-### Data segregation
+### Context

-KDK implements an extreme solution to segregate data at the source: using different databases.
-This means that dedicated databases (respectively services) are created to hold (respectively to manage) the contextual assets when organisations are made available, and simply destroyed when they are not anymore.
+One key aspect of access control is to filter the data resources a user can reach.
+The **KDK** can help to segregate data at the source level, ie the database, using what we call a **context** (more details in this [article](https://blog.feathersjs.com/access-control-strategies-with-feathersjs-72452268739d)).
+If it makes sense for your assets to only be accessed in a given business context (e.g. within an "organisation" or a "workspace") you can create a dedicated database with associated collections (respectively services) to hold (respectively manage) the data when the context is made available, and simply remove it when it is not anymore.

+The context is usually also managed as a business object providing information about it like UUID, name, etc. and stored in a collection accessible through a service.
+For instance an application might manage a list of organisations as contexts, which can be listed using a service, and for each orgnisation provide a database storing all data collections related to the organisation with related services.
+Such services are called **contextual services** while services not related to a context are called **global services**.

+Using the KDK you can dynamically create a database and declare services to access contextual assets stored in this segregated DB.

 ::: tip
 Under the hood the [feathers-mongodb-management](https://github.com/feathersjs-ecosystem/feathers-mongodb-management) module is used to dynamically create/remove a database per organisation whenever required
 :::

-Using the KDK you can dynamically declare services to access organisation assets stored in this segregated DB.

 ### Permissions